 - Misdiagnosis – diagnosing a patient incorrectly and subsequently failing to recognize symptoms, order medical testing, or refer the patient to a specialist.

 - Failure to treat – neglecting to order medical tests, failing to provide follow up care, or releasing a patient from care too soon.

 - Surgical or procedural errors – performing the wrong surgery or leaving a foreign object, such as surgical tools, inside the patient.

 - Failure to warn: failing to disclose associated risks to patients undergoing medical treatments or procedures.

 Compensation for Medical Negligence

 benefits.
 Non-economic damages cover pain and suffering, emotional distress, disfigurement, disability, and the loss of enjoyment of life.
-It is important to note that local courts do have a cap on damages in medical malpractice cases for non-economic damages.
-The rule is a limit of $250,000 in non-economic damages per claimant, with an overall cap of $500,000 total for multiple claimants.
-There is no cap on economic damages incurred.
+It is important to note that Texas courts do have a cap on damages in medical malpractice cases for non-economic damages.
+The rule is a limit of $250,000 in non-economic damages per claimant per bad actor, with an overall cap of $500,000 total for multiple claimants.
+There’s no cap on economic damages incurred.

 Time Limits on Medical Negligence Cases in Austin

 Texas law allows for a person to file a medical malpractice lawsuit for damages within two years of the discovery of the injury or from the date that the injury should have been discovered, known as the statute of limitations.
 If the injury was caused during the course of treatment, then the clock begins ticking on the last day of treatment, unless the injury could have been discovered earlier.
 State law also recognizes a statute of repose, which means that all medical malpractice cases must be filed within 10 years of the date that the injury occurred, or else risk being thrown out by the court.